He Ran All the Way

-He Ran All the Way is a 1951 American crime drama and film noir directed by John Berry and starring John Garfield and Shelley Winters.
-Distributed by United Artists, it was produced independently by Roberts Pictures, a company named for Garfield's manager and business partner, Bob Roberts, and bankrolled by Garfield.
-It would be Garfield's last film before his death in 1952 at the age of 39.
+He Ran All the Way is a 1951 American crime drama film noir directed by John Berry and starring John Garfield and Shelley Winters.
+Distributed by United Artists, it was produced independently by Roberts Pictures, a company named for Garfield's manager and business partner Bob Roberts, and bankrolled by Garfield.
+It was Garfield's final film before his death in 1952 at the age of 39.

 Plot

-Petty thief Nick Robey botches a robbery, shooting and killing a policeman, and leaving his partner Al severely wounded.
-Nick escapes with over $10,000 and, deliberately losing himself in the crowd, makes his way to a local swimming pool.
-At the pool, he meets bakery worker Peg Dobbs, and accompanies her home to her family's apartment.
-Peg's mother, father and young brother leave to see a movie.
-When they return, Robey takes the family hostage until he can escape.
+Petty thief Nick Robey botches a robbery, shooting and killing a policeman and leaving his partner Al severely wounded.
+Nick escapes with more than $10,000 and, deliberately losing himself in the crowd, arrives at a local swimming pool, where he meets bakery worker Peg Dobbs.
+She invites him to her family's apartment.
+When Peg's mother, father and young brother return from the cinema, Robey takes the family hostage at gunpoint.

 As a manhunt for Nick begins outside, he becomes increasingly paranoid.
 Peg's initial attraction to him is replaced by fear.
-Her mother and father plead with Nick to leave, to no avail.
+Her mother and father plead with Nick to leave, but he refuses.
 He permits Mr. Dobbs to leave for work, warning him of the consequences should the police be contacted.
-Peg continues to go to work.
-Her father tells her to stay away, but she returns later that night.
-Peg phones Nick's mother, asking her to meet Nick to give her some money, but she refuses.
-Peg agrees to go away with Nick and he gives her $1,500 to buy a new car.
+Peg continues to work at the bakery, and her father implores her to stay elsewhere, but she returns later that night.
+At Nick's demand, Peg phones his mother from work, asking her to meet Nick to give her some money, but Nick's mother refuses.
+Peg agrees to accompany Nick when he flees and he gives her $1,500 to buy a new car.

-The next day, Nick gets into a confrontation with Mr. Dobbs, but lets him leave when Peg returns.
-Poisoned by Dobbs' insistence that Peg will not buy the car, Nick refuses to believe Peg who insists that the car will be delivered to the front door after the dealer has the headlights repaired.
-As he leaves, Dobbs meets Mrs. Dobbs and tells her to take their son and not return and they go to the police.
-In the meantime, Nick notices how quiet the neighbourhood is and is scared that the police are outside.
+The next day, Nick argues with Mr. Dobbs, who insists that Peg will not buy the car.
+When Peg returns without the car because its headlights need repair, Nick doubts her story.
+She insists that the car will be delivered to the front door after the dealer has completed the repairs.
+After attending Sunday church services, Mrs. Dobbs takes her son to the police station, where she describes the situation.

+Nick notices that the neighborhood is quiet and becomes scared that the police are outside.
 Nick violently takes Peg down the stairs toward the exit, terrifying her.
-Mr. Dobbs, who had been waiting outside, shoots at Nick when they reach the door.
+Mr. Dobbs, a meek man who has become enraged at the prospect of Nick absconding with his daughter, has been waiting outside with a gun and shoots Nick.
 When Nick's gun drops beyond his reach and he orders Peg to hand it to him, she shoots him instead.
-A mortally wounded Nick crawls outside to the curb, in time to see his new car arrive.
-The police arrive shortly after Nick is dead.
+Nick, mortally wounded, crawls outside to the curb in time to see his new car arrive, just as Peg had promised.
+The police arrive shortly after Nick dies.